 Providing access to the arts for disabled children

-Our pilot programme in 2016 to deliver three arts engagement opportunities for children with physical and/or sensory disabilities and their families was very successful.
-We now want to build on this and make it a regular part of our arts programming throughout the year.
+We want to make arts engagement opportunities for children with physical and/or sensory disabilities and their families a regular part of our arts programming, building on a very successful pilot programme we delivered in 2016.

 February 2017 - October 2017